chadwcarlson/metabase/README.md

     cd metabase && platform project:create
     ```

-4. Set the project as a remote for the repository (prompt)
+4. Set the project as a remote for the repository (prompt):

     ```bash
     Set the new project Metabase as the remote for this repository?
 [Y/n]   Y